rob-blackbourn/blog/source/_posts/2020-06-13-wasm-dataframes.md

     return new Proxy(this, {
       get: (obj, prop, receiver) => {
         if (prop in obj) {
-          // This is a known property: i.e. name, arry or type. return Reflect.get(obj, prop, receiver)
+          // This is a known property: i.e. name, array or type. return Reflect.get(obj, prop, receiver)
         } else if (arrayMethods.has(prop)) {
           // The property is an operator.